 The Foundation focuses on select institutions leading the way in early-stage discovery vital to scientific and health-related breakthroughs.
 Blavatnik believes that funding young scientists at premier universities and scientific research centers will more quickly advance research and transform discovery into practical applications to improve human health.

 To date, the Foundation has donated more than $475 million to institutions renowned for their study of basic and life sciences.
 This includes the largest gift in the history of Harvard Medical School at $200 million as well as $60 million for Harvard Business School initiatives and other research initiatives related to the life sciences at Harvard University.
 Other transformational grants and fellowships include $35 million to Yale University and multimillion-dollar grants to the Stanford University School of Medicine, Fu Foundation School of Engineering and Applied Science at Columbia University, Perelman School of Medicine at the University of Pennsylvania, and Tel Aviv University.

 Blavatnik is an avid supporter of universities distinguished by programs of excellence in the study of international business and government.
-Foundation donations have included a £75 million gift to the University of Oxford, so that it could establish a school of government, which bears the Blavatnik name.
+Foundation donations have included a £75 million gift to the University of Oxford, so that it could establish a school of government.